 8 Moses then took the blood, sprinkled it on the people and said, “This is the blood of the covenant that the Lord has made with you in accordance with all these words.”

 Notice a few things: a) the bulls are sacrificed as fellowship offerings, not meant for propitiation. b) it marks the people as belonging to the covenant, thus Jesus’ blood is meant to declare the person as belonging to God’s forgiven people. c) Half the blood is splashed on the altar (which needs no propitiation certainly), thus designating this act as a liturgical act.
-Liturgical acts (sacrifice in the OT, baptism and eucharist in the new) draw us into participation in spiritual realities.
+Liturgical acts (sacrifice in the OT, baptism, eucharist, and the “sacrifice of praise” in the new) draw us into participation in spiritual realities.
 In baptism, we participate in the death and resurrection of Christ (Rom.
 6:3-4).
-In the eucharist, we participate in Christ (1 Cor.
+In the eucharist, we participate in Christ’s body (1 Cor.
 10:16).
 And we participate in covenant.

 The Depiction of God as Bloodthirsty

 According to PSA, all people are guilty, and a punishment must be brought against those who have transgressed God’s law.
 God’s hands are bound.
-This presents a problem for the view that God is sovereign and certainly able and willing to forgive sin, and release the prisoner.
-In Paul’s thought, as I read his writing, the issue I see isn’t just the guilt under the law for sins, but the power of Sin which holds people in bondage.
-The sinful nature seems to be a much bigger concern for Paul than the wrath against individual sins.
+This presents a problem for God’s sovereignty.
+In Paul’s thought, the issue I see isn’t just the guilt under the law for sins, but the power of Sin which holds people in bondage.
+The sinful nature seems to be a much bigger concern for Paul than the wrath against individual misdeeds.
 It is the sin which dwells in us which places us under condemnation.
 This isn’t to reduce the seriousness of sins, but to realize their source.
+We need transformation not propitiation.
 When our focus is directed at the sins committed in our past which require severe punishment, either to us, or Christ as our substitute, the picture of God can become skewed, making God look more like a shrewd debt collector, or bloodthirsty tyrant than a compassionate father.
 As I read arguments for PSA, however graciously worded, I can’t help but ask, what kind of God demands blood as the only means of making things right?
 Is this what God the Father does?
 Does the God who died for his enemies do so because his wrath is such that someone must die?
-Does God look at humanity with such fury that he has to inflict suffering and pain and shed blood, and he no longer cares whose blood?
-He will accept the death of his own, innocent Son as satisfaction for the requirements of justice?
+Does God look at humanity with such fury that he has to inflict suffering and pain and shed blood, and he is no longer concerned whose blood and will accept the blood of his own, innocent Son as satisfaction for the requirements of justice?

 The focus on the Crucifixion to the degradation of the Resurrection